dhuppenkothen/machine-learning-tutorial/_episodes/04-FeatureEngineering.md

 > ## Features
 >
-> Many machine learning algorithms cannot use whatever objects--be they candy, images or musical songs--directly for the
+> Many machine learning algorithms cannot use objects directly --be they candy, images or musical songs-- for the
 > purpose of classification.
 We therefore need to define and extract *features*, i.e. descriptive summaries of these objects
 > in order to apply these algorithms in practice.
 >